My Chicken Soup November 10 2015, 0 Comments

 Chicken soup is my comfort food.
 My mum used to make it on winters day and I have memories of playing out in the snow and coming in for some freshly made chicken soup.
 Our recent article about boosting your Immunity showed that chicken soup is actually brilliant for helping to fend off colds and viruses so it’s a great meal for all the family through the cold months.

 This is going to be a very rough guide recipe as my chicken soup changes every time depending on what I have available!
-I usually make a chicken soup after cooking a roast chicken and I use up all the leftover meat on the bones.
-I used to throw in the whole carcass but we would often find bits of gristle and small bones in the soup which my kids (and husband) hate finding.
+I usually make it after cooking a roast chicken and I use up all the leftover meat on the bones.
+I used to throw in the whole carcass but we would often find bits of gristle and small bones in the soup which my husband doesn't enjoy finding.
 I now throw in a few of the bigger bones and remove all the unwanted bits.

 Chicken leftovers (get the meat from under the chicken, behind the wishbones and the thighs which may not have been carved off)

 All the juice that has run off the chicken (wait until it cools and then pick off the white fat first for a lower fat soup)